-Through its international policy on women’s rights and gender equality, the Netherlands contributes to achieving the sustainable development goals (SDGs) and SDG 5 (gender equality and the empowerment of women and girls) in particular.
+Through its international policy on women’s rights and gender equality, the Netherlands contributes to achieving the Sustainable Development Goals (SDGs), in particular SDG 5 (gender equality and empowerment of women and girls).
 We focus on four sub-goals:

-The Netherlands works on achieving these goals through gender diplomacy and gender-specific programmes worldwide.
-It supports civil society organisations and individual defenders of women’s rights in contributing to the aforementioned goals.
-They play an important role in drawing attention to and strengthening the position of women.
-In addition, the Netherlands encourages co-operation with companies that enhance the working conditions of female employees and opportunities for female entrepreneurs.
+The Netherlands works worldwide to achieve these goals through gender diplomacy and gender-specific programmes.
+We support civil society organisations and individual women’s rights defenders who are committed to achieving the same goals.
+They play a major role in urging attention for and strengthening the position of women.
+The Netherlands also encourages cooperation with businesses to improve working conditions for women employees and generate more opportunities for women entrepreneurs.

-The Netherlands also works towards strengthening women’s rights and gender equality in international conventions, resolutions and agreements.
-An example is the biennial UN resolution in which the Netherlands and France are demanding greater international focus on and efforts toward tackling violence against women and sexual harassment.
+The Netherlands is also committed to strengthening women’s rights and gender equality in international conventions, resolutions and agreements.
+An example is the biennial UN resolution initiated by the Netherlands and France calling for greater international focus on and efforts towards tackling violence against women and inappropriate behaviour.